Athens, Corinth, Meteora, Philippi, Thessalonica & Delphi 13 Day First Class Winter Package

 Day 1: Departure from US

-Today we depart on our Journey to the to the lands of ancient treasures and Christian history with an overnight flight to Thessalonica.
+Today we embark on our Journey to the lands of ancient treasures and Christian history with an overnight flight to Athens.
 Prepare yourself for a life-changing experience.
 Get some rest on the flight…Tomorrow you will be walking where the apostles walked!

 Day 5: Delphi

-From the mountains, our tour travels southward to the lovely mountain region of Delphi - the ancient sanctuary of Apollo.
+From Athens, our tour travels northward past Thermopylae to the lovely mountain region of Delphi - the ancient sanctuary of Apollo.
 Here you will gain a greater understanding of the Greek religious heritage and their influence on the early Christian church.
 We also visit the museum where we will marvel at the site of the Charioteer, a bronze statue so delicate we will see his eyelashes.
-This afternoon we continue southward past Thermopylae and on to the city of Athens, the birth place of democracy.
+This afternoon we continue on to our lodging this evening in Meteora.

 Day 8: Arrive Turkey, Smyrna

-We fly from Athens to Izmir and transfer to our lodging for the evening.
+We fly from Thessalonica to Izmir and our lodging for the evening.
 Izmir is the third largest city in Turkey and a long time center for Jews and Christians.
 In Paul's day, Izmir was known as Smyrna and was another of the Seven Churches (Rev. 2:8-11).
+Here we'll pass by the church of Polycarp and visit the ancient agora.

 Day 9: Ancient Pergamum & the “Cotton Castle” Pamukkale